 Recommended read: If I Fast can I get the Coronavirus?

-What happened after you found that you had the virus?
+What happened after you found that you had the Coronavirus?

 “Since I had no symptoms, I was told to self-isolate myself.
 My parents are old, and I wanted to stay far away from any risk of infecting them so I went to an empty flat of ours.
 I thought that at any moment I would start developing the symptoms and would have to get hospitalized.
 My vitals were constantly monitored and virtually, I was in contact with my doctor as well.
 I started eating healthy, just waiting for the virus to pounce, but nothing happened.”

-How long did it take for you to test negative?
+How long did it take for you to test negative for COVID-19?

 “When ten days passed in perfect health, I got tested again.
 I was still positive!
 At this point, I was almost imagining a cough or being tired but the doctors examined me and there were absolutely no complications.
 Then, after another seven days of no virus outcome, I got tested again and it came back negative.
 But I still chose to stay for a month in isolation.”